Photosynq/PhotosynQ-Documentation/docs/protocols/repeats.md

 When writing a Protocol, certain parts might be repeated several times.
 So instead of repeating the instructions several times, defining repeats can help to reduce complexity and make it easier to write the Protocol.
 A good example for using repeats would be a fluorescence induction kinetic, where a number of saturation pulses is given.
 With the help of repeats, the protocol for the saturation pulse is defined once and then can be repeated.

-::: tip
+::: tip Tip
-**Tip**: Repeats can be a very powerful tool when used in combination with protocol-sets reducing the size of a Protocol to a minimum.
+Repeats can be a very powerful tool when used in combination with protocol-sets reducing the size of a Protocol to a minimum.
 :::

 ## Using Repeats